Kawsar-Dilmurat/financial-signal-diagnosis/README.md

 | 2011 | 19,810 | 15,225 | -81 |

 <details>
-<summary>See all 14 years (the "swinging between profit and loss for the next decade" referenced below)</summary>
+<summary>See all 14 years (net income continuing to swing between profit and loss through 2022)</summary>

 | Year | Net Income | EBITDA | Cash Flow from Operating |
 |---|---|---|---|